 It wasn't until 1990 that this song was first played on South African TV and radio stations.
 The early '90s marked the end of the apartheid era in the country.

-The bagpipes on this track were unusual on a song with tribal rhythms about an African.
-Gabriel found out that bagpipes had their origin in the Far East, and was not distinctive to Scotland.
+The bagpipe sounds on this track were unusual on a song with tribal rhythms about an African.
+Gabriel found out that bagpipes had their origin in the Far East, and was not distinctive to Scotland, so he decided to incorporate it into the song.
+He didn't use actual bagpipes, but instead generated them with a synthesizer.
+On a later track, "Come Talk To Me

 The beginning and end of the song were based on traditional South African funeral music.